 Mesothelioma patients across the country continue to participate in clinical trials, which are designed to take advantage of cutting-edge treatment options and help advance the search to find that cure.

 There are almost 100 Phase I, II or III clinical trials involving mesothelioma today being done under the National Cancer Institute (NCI) umbrella.
-It’s where the next great advancement likely will come, used as a proving ground for treatments not yet approved by the FDA but showing considerable promise.
+It’s where the next great advancement likely will come.
+Clinical trials are used as a proving ground for treatments not yet approved by the FDA but showing considerable promise.

-The number of cancer centers in the country now putting efforts into a mesothelioma program is larger than ever before.
-It is no longer concentrated in Boston, New York and Philadelphia.
+The number of cancer centers in the country putting efforts into a mesothelioma program is larger than ever before.
+Mesothelioma programs are no longer concentrated in Boston, New York and Philadelphia.
 Specialized centers in Tampa, Houston, and Seattle are making progress, too.

 Research efforts for mesothelioma, which still pale in comparison to the more prevalent cancers, are intensifying as they inch closer to a cure.
 Greater attention is being paid to places like the Mesothelioma Tissue Bank at the University of Pittsburgh’s Medical Center, where researchers from across the country are gathering to work together.